openvinotoolkit/openvino/samples/cpp/model_creation_sample/README.md

-# nGraph Function Creation C++ Sample {#openvino_inference_engine_samples_ngraph_function_creation_sample_README}
+# Model Creation C++ Sample {#openvino_inference_engine_samples_model_creation_sample_README}

 This sample demonstrates how to execute an synchronous inference using [model](../../../docs/OV_Runtime_UG/model_representation.md) built on the fly which uses weights from LeNet classification model, which is known to work well on digit classification tasks.

 You do not need an XML file to create a model.
-The API of ngraph::Function allows creating a model on the fly from the source code.
+The API of ov::Model allows creating a model on the fly from the source code.

 The following C++ API is used in the application: